 Doors and windows

-It might seem a bit too obvious, but you’d be surprised just how often people forget to lock up!
-Double check you’ve locked your front and back doors when leaving your home, even if you’re only popping out to your local shop for a few minutes.
-Make sure all windows are closed also, even upstairs.
+It might seem a bit obvious, but you’d be surprised just how often people forget to lock up!
+Double check you’ve locked your front and back doors when leaving your home, even if you’re only popping out for a few minutes.

 There’s no such thing as a ‘good hiding place’ for spare keys outside your home, it’s that simple!
 If you want to have a spare key in case you get locked out, leave it with a trusted neighbour.

-As tempting as it is to boast about your holidays or nights out, it’s not a good idea to tell everyone on social media about the fact your home’s empty!
+Many of us are in the habit of posting our whereabouts on social media however it’s not a good idea to tell everyone about the fact your home’s empty!
 If you really can’t resist, make sure your social media accounts are set to private so only your friends can see what you post.

 Out of sight and out of reach